permutationlock/ztrait/README.md

 };
 ```

-To require that a generic type parameter implenents a given trait you simply
+To require that a generic type parameter implements a given trait you simply
 need to add a comptime verification line at the start of your function.

 ```Zig